Pertussis (Whooping Cough)

 There are a number of pertussis vaccines available in B.C. that protect against pertussis.
 The pertussis vaccines are provided in combination with other vaccines such as diphtheria, polio and tetanus and are free as part of your child’s routine immunizations.

 A pertussis vaccine is also available for older children and adults.
-Since the protection provided by the pertussis vaccines given in childhood lasts between 4 to 10 years, a booster dose of pertussis vaccine is provided free to grade 9 students in B.C.
+A booster dose of pertussis vaccine is provided free to grade 9 students in B.C.
 Adults who were not immunized against pertussis as children can also get a dose of the vaccine for free.
-A booster dose of the pertussis vaccine is recommended for adults who were immunized in childhood.
-This dose is not provided for free in B.C. but may be available at no cost during an outbreak of pertussis.
+A booster dose of the pertussis vaccine is recommended for adults who were immunized in childhood but is not provided for free in B.C.

-For more information about pertussis vaccines see HealthLink BC Files:
+For more information about pertussis vaccines see the following:

-- #105 Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus Influenzae type B (DTaP-HB-IPV-HIB) Vaccine
+- HealthLinkBC File #105 Diphtheria, Tetanus, Pertussis, Hepatitis B, Polio and Haemophilus influenzae type b (DTaP-HB-IPV-Hib) Vaccine

 Pertussis spreads easily when an infected person coughs, sneezes or has close contact with others.
 Sharing food, drinks or cigarettes, or kissing someone who has the pertussis bacteria can also put you at risk.
-A person with pertussis who does not get treatment can spread the germs to others for up to 3 weeks after the cough starts.
+Pertussis can be spread to others during the early stages of the infection when symptoms are not severe and if left untreated, it can spread up to 3 weeks after the cough starts.

 Pertussis starts like a common cold with symptoms such as sneezing, runny nose, mild fever and a mild cough.